ccp84/dinogames_react/README.md

 #### Landing Page

 To display the latest games list and begin to tie the application together the landing page serves as the home route.
-Here there are 3 main areas to return the latest games page, a small `About` section and when added the latest announcements will be added as well.
+Here there are 3 main areas to return the latest games page, a small about section and when added the latest announcements will be added as well.
 Again modularity of design allows this page to function with the missing data, or if one page's API fetch fails the the rest of the page can continue independently.
 ![landing_page](/Documentation/landing_page.png)

 #### Game admin